Risk Assessment KPIs & Benchmarks – 44 KPIs

 Regular review and updating of KPIs are crucial to ensure they remain relevant.
 This involves not only tracking the performance of existing KPIs but also identifying new risks that may require additional KPIs.
 Consulting firms like Bain & Company recommend a quarterly review process to keep KPIs aligned with the organization's evolving risk landscape.

-FAQs on Risk Assessment KPIs
+FAQs about Risk Assessment KPIs

 What are the most critical KPIs for assessing operational risk?